 LTM vs. NTM Valuation Multiples

-Financial analysts use LTM vs. NTM and a number of valuation multiples in looking at corporate deals.
+Financial analysts use Last Twelve Months (LTM) or Next Twelve Months (NTM) and a number of different valuation multiples when evaluating corporate deals.
 In the world of M&A, relative valuation serves as one of the fastest ways of valuing a business.
 However, it becomes very important to understand the metric being used, as the objective is always to compare the companies with a similar data point to avoid inconsistencies in the result.

 LTM stands for Last Twelve Months and TTM stands for Trailing Twelve Months, which is basically the historic or backward-looking multiple.
 It uses data points like EPS, EBITDA, revenue, etc. of the last twelve months of operation.
-The reason for using past period data is that it is accurate, and hence more reliable.
+The reason for using past period data is that it is based on actual results, and hence more reliable.
 LTM is generally used for businesses with uniform growth prospects.

-However, when the company’s performance depends on its cyclical nature or it is technology savvy, growth prospects differ.
-In such a case, historical multiples don’t hold true.
-As a result, NTM, or Next Twelve Months, and other forward multiples makes more sense, as it provides a picture of what the company is planning to achieve.
+However, when the company’s performance is cyclical in nature or is driven by technological savvy, growth prospects differ.
+In such a case, valuations based on historical multiples may not represent the potential value of a business.
+As a result, NTM, or Next Twelve Months, and other forward multiples make more sense, as it provides a picture of what the company is projecting to achieve.

 Example of LTM vs. NTM Valuation Multiples

 The captured data for Amazon below shows how the performance of its EPS changes from 80.4% last year to expected performance of 85.7% in NTM.
 A similar forecast can be seen for the company’s revenue.

 The multiples below show how the difference between the multiples can be based on historical and future projections.
 Below is the LTM and NTM multiples of Amazon.